The application period for this program has passed.

 The Department of Asian and Middle Eastern Languages and Literatures offers an Advanced Language Study Abroad (LSA+) program in the People's Republic of China.
 Beijing classes are taught at a major university, Beijing Normal University, for ten weeks.
 In addition to its course offerings, Dartmouth-at-BNU gives students the experience of a culture and political climate radically different from their own.
 Throughout the term and in conjunction with course offerings, trips are taken to places of historical or cultural interest in Beijing and vicinity.
 There will be two weekend overnight field trips and an 11/12-day mid-term field trip.

-Chinese 22, 23 and 31 (for students who have completed the first-year level of Chinese)
+For students who have completed the first-year level of Chinese,

-Chinese 31, 32 and 33 (for students who have completed a second-year level of Chinese)
+For students who have completed the second-year level of Chinese,

-Chinese 41, 42 and 43 (for students who have completed third-year level of Chinese)
+For students who have completed the third-year level of Chinese,

 *Please note: The third course will also be a sectioned language course, taught entirely by BNU instructors.